Back to Observability guides

 docker pull otel/opentelemetry-collector-k8s:latest # OpenTelemetry K8s

-For more advanced users, the OpenTelemetry Collector Builder offers the ability to create a custom distribution containing only the components you need from the core, contrib, or even third-party repositories.
-While beyond the scope of this article, we'll be sure to explore this in a future tutorial.
+For production environments, the OpenTelemetry Collector Builder offers the ability to create a custom distribution containing only the components you need from the core, contrib, or even third-party repositories.
+While beyond the scope of this article, we've provided a detailed guide on how to do this here.

 Configuring the OpenTelemetry Collector